cx-cloud-101/speedtest-workshop/azure/an-api-for-all-things.md

 ![api-app-4](images/api-app-6.png)

-Make a note of your URL, displayed towards the top left corner.
+Make a note of your URL, displayed towards the top right corner.
 This will be the base path of your new API on Azure.

 ![api-app-4](images/api-app-7.png)